currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 - Sow doubt in the mind of the target, causing them to suffer +1 Stress point.

 #### **ANIMAL HANDLING**
+Animals are either wild or tame.
+The ANIMAL HANDLING skill can be used in several ways, including riding an animal, commanding tame animals, discouraging wild animals from attacking, or even taming wild animals.

+Animal Handling Specializations
+	Rider: Riding tame animals like horses
 	Tamer: Taming a non-domesticated animal
 	Trainer: Training a tamed animal useful skills like reviving you or fighting for you.
+	Commander: Commanding tame animals to take actions other than riding.

+RIDE: Any adventurer can sit on a horse or another type of mount without falling off, but more advanced maneuvers can require a skill roll.
+ANI- MAL HANDLING replaces MOVE when you attempt difficult jumps or other maneuvers on beast back.
+Use the mount’s AGILITY in these cases to determine the number of Base Dice for the roll, not your EMPATHY.
+You can push the roll, but you
+run the risk of exhausting the mount.

+COMMAND TAME ANIMALS: Using ANIMAL HANDLING, you can attempt to command a tame animal to do your bidding.
+The actions you want it to perform must be simple and within the framework of the animal’s normal behavior.
+The GM decides what is reasonable.
+An attempt to do this takes at least a few minutes.

+TAME WILD ANIMALS: When you encounter a wild animal, you can attempt to discourage it from attacking by communicating on a primal level.
+You must be at CLOSE range or closer, and you must be aware of the animal’s presence.
+Roll an opposed roll for ANIMAL HANDLING against the animal’s STRENGTH – larger ani- mals are harder to frighten off.
+Through a longer period of work, you can also use ANIMAL HANDLING to tame a wild animal.
+The animal must be caught, and to successfully tame it you must use ANIMAL HANDLING successfully as many times as the animal’s STRENGTH, spread out over an equal number of days.
+You must spend a Quarter Day (see page 144) every day taming the animal, or the process begins anew.
+It is possible to tame SOME non-demonic monsters.
+There will be a penalty ranging from -1 to -3.

+FAILING A TAMING ROLL
+This doesn’t stop the taming process, just slows it down by a day where no progress was made.
+The process continues as long as you spend a Quarter Day working on it.
+If a failure includes a SKULL result, mark it as a CRITICAL FAILURE.

+Each time you accrue a critical failure, roll 1D6.
+If the roll is equal to or less than the number of CRITICAL FAILURES you have, the taming process is botched and the animal is now too traumatized to continue.

 Factors granting a +1 to an ANIMAL HANDLING roll:
 - The task has a low risk of harm.